RSAkidinUSA/python-aes/README.md

   key_file        The file storing the 128, 192, or 256 bit key as text

 optional arguments:
-  -h, --help      show this help message and exit
+  -h, --help      show this help message and exit\n
   -f input_file   The file storing the text to be (en/de)crypted.
                   If not used, input must come from stdin.
                   If a newline character is reached without the -b flag,